juacie/android_viewsonic/README.md

 ## Requirement

 1. Environment and Technology Stack
-    a.
-Languages & Frameworks: Kotlin, Coroutine, Flow
+    - Languages & Frameworks: Kotlin, Coroutine, Flow
-    b.
-Minimum SDK: Android 9.0
+    - Minimum SDK: Android 9.0
-    c.
-Target SDK: Android 152.
+    - Target SDK: Android 15
 2. Allows interface language switching without requiring an app restart
-    - Support for two languages: English and Mandarin Chinese.3.
+    - Support for two languages: English and Mandarin Chinese.
-3. The digital clock should update in real-time, following the refresh rate set by the user.4.
+3. The digital clock should update in real-time, following the refresh rate set by the user.
-4. The app should have two main pages: the Times Page and the Settings Page, which can benavigated by using the BottomNavigation.
+4. The app should have two main pages: the Times Page and the Settings Page, which can be navigated by using the BottomNavigation.
 5. Functionality of pages:
     - Times
         ![alt text](image/image.png)